NathanKell/UADRealism/README.md

 ### Typo fixes for RandParts
 Stock has some typos in its randParts and randPartsRefit assets, and moddders can sometimes have typos too.
 This detects some of those cases and fixes them.

+### Fix too-large Message Boxes
+For example, the War Erupts message is too long when there are new nations added.
+This fix will move text into a scrollbox.

 ## Modder Features
 ### Replace/Extend/Override assets with CSV files